storacha/specs/w3-egress-tracking.md

 This is different from an `EgressConsolidateError`, which signals an issue that prevents the batch from being processed at all.

-Storage Nodes MUST produce receipt batches that are between 10MiB and 1GiB in size.
+Storage Nodes MUST produce receipt batches that are between 10 MiB and 1 GiB in size.
 Batches that are too small or too large will be rejected at consolidation time with an `EgressConsolidateError` receipt.
 If that's the case, the Storage Node will need to issue a new `space/egress/track` invocation with a new, valid batch of receipts.

 [DID]:https://www.w3.org/TR/did-core/